 Just one bite from the wrong tick can infect your dog with a variety of diseases, including:

 - Lyme disease

 - Tick paralysis

-If your dog has been infected by a tick-transmitted disease, you might notice the following tick bite symptoms:
+If your dog has been infected with a tick-borne disease, you might notice the following symptoms:

 - Swollen joints